ad-tra/Muberza/README.md

   - [ ] Make it responsive
 - [ ] Politician Card
   - [ ] Finish styling by adding gradient design els
+  - [ ] Add politician images into the graphQL layer